Frequently Asked Questions

 The Conference Room is located on the main floor of the Library.
 Once you walk in, veer to the right, go past both of the service desks, & it will be straight ahead of you (it is the only door on the wall you will be facing).
 Note: the Library Conference Room is currently unavailable for reservations.

 Does the library have study rooms that students can reserve?

 The library has 4 (four) group study rooms for student use located on the balconies.
+Rooms may be reserved up to one week in advance by using the Online Reservation Form.
 A current Surge card must be presented at the circulation desk in order to check out one of the room keys; keys can be checked out for a 2 hour period.
-Rooms are available on a first-come, first-served basis for group work involving 2 or more students who must be present at check-out.
-Because the library is an overall quiet zone, we dedicate these rooms for work requiring conversations and collaboration, not individual study.
+“Same day” use of open rooms is available on a first-come, first-served basis.
+Because the library is an overall quiet zone, we dedicate these rooms for work requiring conversations and collaboration, not individual quiet study.

 Faculty & staff can reserve the library’s conference room, located on the main floor, by calling Event Scheduling at x4123 or by emailing email@example.com .